OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ##### 5.4.3.10.
 NFC (1+ Year Behind)

 Apple has mentioned in regulatory filings issues with NFC and what is called Card Emulation Mode, but they have also refused to implement the entire Web NFC specification in Safari even though it doesn’t include Card Emulation Mode.
-Since they have effectively banned all other third party browsers no other browser can provide NFC functionality.
+Since they have effectively banned all other third-party browsers no other browser can provide NFC functionality.

 So far Apple has not provided any detailed reasoning as to why they are blocking this functionality besides the following: